orkes-io/docs/docs/reference-docs/api/workflow/retry.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Retry failed workflow
+# Retry Failed Workflow

-Retry a failed workflow from the last task that failed.
+This API retries a failed workflow from the last failed task.

-## Properties
-When called the task in the failed state is scheduled again and workflow moves to RUNNING status.
-If resumeSubworkflowTasks is set and the last failed task was a sub-workflow the server restarts the subworkflow from the failed task.
-If set to false, the sub-workflow is re-executed.

 ## API
 POST /workflow/{workflowId}/retry

+When called, the task in the failed state is scheduled again, and the workflow moves to RUNNING status.
+If **resumeSubworkflowTasks** is set and the last failed task was a sub-workflow, the server restarts the sub-workflow from the failed task.
+If set to false, the sub-workflow is re-executed.

 ## Client SDK Methods